 She shows two different ways to sew the ends together.
 One by hand and the other by machine.

 A couple of different turning techniques are shown, too.
 One involving a fun tool called a tube turner.

 Around 4:30 minutes into the video, she gives a helpful tip to mark both ends of the elastic to make sure it doesn’t get twisted as you push it through the tube.

 Pretty close to 5:50 minutes, she demonstrates how to close the opening in the tube by hand so it isn’t visible.

 Melly Sews also created a blog post with photos where you can read how to make a scrunchie.

-How to with Kristin demonstrates 4 different ways to make scrunchies putting them in order of the way she likes to make them.
+In this video, Kristin demonstrates 4 different ways to make scrunchies putting them in order of the way she likes to make them.

-The video is12:44 minutes long and each technique can be found at the times listed below:
+The video is 12:44 minutes long and each technique can be found at the times listed below:

 - Option 1 starts 55 seconds into the video.
 She uses a ponytail holder instead of a piece of elastic.

 - Option 2 begins at 4:08 minutes and it’s almost identical to the construction process shown in Video Three above.